rkumar-1/pixel-Di/README.md

 # pixel-Di
-Distributed pixel - using concurrent multi-cores more efficiently - a test bed for distributed experiements
+The quest to discover simple primitives and techniques to effectively provision and divide the work between multiple cores makes this project interesting.
+This is a test bed for distributed experiements.